Colonial America Unit Study American Girl Felicity Fields of Daisies

 *Activities-

-Study on Copley’s Paul Revere, 1768 (Super interesting !)
+Study on Copley’s Paul Revere, 1768

-– Lesson Plan with Discussion and Activities- Making Portraits Walk and Talk
+– Making Portraits Walk and Talk (Lesson Plan with Discussion and Activities)

-12 Creative Self-Portrait Art Projects (from Hello Wonderful)
+12 Creative Self-Portrait Art Projects

 *Resources-